dHellerstein/wsUploader/readme.txt

-9 March Feb 2022: wsUploader: upload many files from a source http server to a target http server.
+18 March 2022: wsUploader: upload many files from a source http server to a target http server.

 wsUploader is meant to be installed in two locations: a 'source http server' and a 'target http server'.
   On the source server, wsUploader should be extracted to its own directory.